ibm-cloud-docs/account/create-case.md

    To maintain security, do not include any personal information, sensitive data, or device or service credentials in case responses.
 For example, don't include passwords, API keys, secrets, or credit card information.
    {: important}

-1. Optional:
+1. Complete optional fields:
+   * Add a specific resource or product for quicker triage and investigation.
-   * Attach files and resources to provide more details about the issue you're experiencing.
+   * Attach files to provide more details about the issue you're experiencing.
-   * If you'd like a user in you account to be updated about the case, add them by using the Contact watchlist.
-For more information about assigning users access to your account, see [Adding users to your case management access group](/docs/account?topic=account-access&interface=ui#iam-managed).
+   * If you'd like a user in your account to be updated about the case, add them by using the watchlist.
+For more information, see [Updating your support case's watchlist](/docs/account?topic=account-managing-support-cases&interface=api#contact-watchlist).
    * Select **Email me updates about this case** to receive support case notifications.
 1. Click **Next**, review your case summary, and click **Submit case**.
-After you receive email verification for the case, follow the instructions for further communication on the issue.
+1. After you receive email verification for the case, follow the instructions for further communication on the issue.

 After your support case is created, you can follow its progress on the [Manage cases page](/unifiedsupport/cases).

 IBM support cases can also be opened in the cloud console as well as in the [IBM support portal](https://www.ibm.com/mysupport/s/){: external}.
 These cases can only be managed in the IBM support portal and access is controlled in the IBM support portal.
 For more information about access, see [Managing Your Support Account Access](https://www.ibm.com/mysupport/s/article/Managing-Your-Support-Account-Access?language=en_US){: external}.
 {: note}

+### Adding a resource to a support case
+{: #adding-case-resource}
+{: ui}

+Users with a support plan that includes technical support assistance can add a specific resource or product to a case.
+Adding a cloud resource name (CRN) to a support case allows for a more efficient triage, investigation, and resolution.

+To add a resource to a support case, use the following steps:

+1. Create a technical case type by selecting a technical category for your issue.
+2. Go to the **Add resource** field.
+3. Click to display the choices, then select a resource name from the list.

+You can also add a cloud resource name after the case is created or add the CRN within a comment.
+For more information, see [Updating support cases](docs/account?topic=account-managing-support-cases#updating-case).

 ## Creating a support case by using the API
 {: #create-case-api}